Should a Home Be Occupied or Vacant When Home Selling?

 Not everybody will agree that the song "Should I Stay or Should I Go" by The Clash has one of the catchiest lyrics ever written, but it certainly pops into my brain when I think about selling a home and whether vacant vs. occupied is better.
 Home sellers often ask that question: Should they stay or should they go?
 They can see reasons for selling the home vacant as well as the reasons for staying in the home while it is on the market for sale.
 But they often don't consider all of the pros and cons.

 Benefits of Selling a Home While It Is Vacant

 OK, I take it back, there are a few.

 - For starters, a homeowner is not interrupted at inopportune times to show the home.
-A seller doesn't have to go out into the yard or walk around the block while buyers are looking at her home.
+A seller doesn't have to go out into the yard or walk around the block while buyers are looking at their home.

 - The chances that a real estate agent will show your home are increased.
 That's because agents often take the path of least resistance.
-If they have 20 homes to show and 5 are occupied, they might be tempted to show the vacant homes because it's easier.
+If they have 20 homes to show and five are occupied, they might be tempted to show the vacant homes because it's easier.
 They don't have to call and make an appointment.
 They can simply go over and use the lockbox.

-- The seller isn't under continual pressure to keep her home in immaculate showing condition and spotless at all times.
+- The seller isn't under continual pressure to keep their home in immaculate showing condition and spotless at all times.
 With small children, this can be almost impossible to do, even if one of the parents does not hold a job outside of the home.